peteroupc/html3dutil/doc/index.md

 mathematical objects.
 * <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a><br>A geometric mesh in the form of buffer objects.
-* <a href="H3DU.Meshes.md">H3DU.Meshes</a><br>Contains methods that create meshes of various geometric shapes and solids.
+* <a href="H3DU.Meshes.md">H3DU.Meshes</a><br>Contains methods that create meshes of various geometric shapes and solids, such as cubes, cylinders, and spheres.
 * <a href="H3DU.PiecewiseCurve.md">H3DU.PiecewiseCurve</a><br>A curve evaluator object for a curve made up of one or more individual curves.
 * <a href="H3DU.Shape.md">H3DU.Shape</a><br>An object that associates a geometric mesh (the shape of the object) with